 In reference to how accessible and easy it is to save game progress on each platform.

 With Silent Hill 2: Enhanced Edition, you can save your game nearly any where and at any time, with a theoretical limitless amount of save files.
+The save files are made in-game and used within the game's own ecosystem.
 There is also a "Quick Save" and "Quick Load" feature to allow for uninterrupted saving and loading, so you never have to pause gameplay.

 With the PlayStation 2 version, you can only save in designated areas found throughout the game.
 Playing on PCSX2, you can use save states to save any where and at any time.
-However, there are only 10 save state slots that can be used per game on PCSX2.
+There are 10 save state slots that can be used per game on PCSX2.
+You can create and load additional, external save state files through the PCSX2 software for a theoretical limitless amount of save states.

 Gameplay: Gamepad (Controller) Support